brenocrs/brenocrs.github.io/_posts/2020-12-29-[The MacGyver toolbox] Windows Network traffic monitoring.md

 Wi-Fi                                548825411                 437865        29951278             124685
 ```
 <br>
-Observe that those cmdlet will bring all the interfaces avaliable on your windows, but it will bring the data as a "BYTE" format, as a telecom engeneer, i need this data in "BIT" format, so, lets create a script where:
+Observe that those cmdlet will bring all the interfaces avaliable on your windows, but it will bring the data as a "BYTE" format, as a telecom engineer, i need this data in "BIT" format, so, lets create a script where:
 <br>
 1. Select the interface to monitoring
 <br>